 Gravitational tugs on a pair of spacecraft have revealed previously unseen blemishes on the moon’s face.

-Evidence of three new basins comes from gravity data collected by NASA’s GRAIL mission in 2012 (new basins circled in black, redder colors indicate a greater gravitational tug).
-The data provide a clearer picture of dents on the moon’s surface formed by impact craters, researchers report October 30 in Science Advances.
+Evidence of three basins — Asperitatis, Bartels-Voskresenskiy, and Copernicus-H — comes from gravity data collected by NASA’s GRAIL mission in 2012 and provides a clearer picture of circular dents on the moon’s surface formed by impact craters.
 These basins are often obscured by subsequent impacts and volcanic activity from the moon’s active youth.
+Researchers report the previously hidden features online October 30 in Science Advances.